 While the mayor’s office hasn’t released an actual copy of the PLA to the public, it is likely this special interest scheme will harm district taxpayers, hardhats and businesses, and will do nothing to address the underlying problems stemming from typical PLAs.

-That’s a lot of money and construction jobs at risk for district stakeholders.
+This PLA will jeopardize a lot of taxpayer dollars and construction jobs for district stakeholders.

 Check back for more updates and a call to action.

 UPDATE, 12:31 p.m., 9/10/13: A press release from the mayor’s office this afternoon sheds more details on the PLA, although the actual agreement still is not available to the public.
 This paragraph from the release is interesting, although the devil is in the details of the PLA:

 “The soccer stadium PLA ensures that the project will use union labor for subcontracts valued above $6 million.
 Any trade packages below that threshold are automatically provided a waiver to the PLA, thereby allowing smaller, often non-union firms, to bid on and perform work.
 All non-union firms can bid on any phase of construction and are free to take advantage of union training programs.”